 ISLA DE LA JUVENTUD

 This marine park is located at approximately the same longitude as Havana and is the largest island to the south of mainland Cuba.
-Isla de Juventud is the largest island in the Canarreos archipelago and is an exceptional destination for tarpon fishing due to it’s remoteness and variety of habitat.
+Isla de Juventud is the largest island in the Canarreos archipelago and is an exceptional destination for tarpon fishing and research due to it’s remoteness and variety of habitat.

 GARDENS OF THE KING